mikarinneoracle/dockernode-app/wercker.md

-## Rolling router sticky sessions with Wercker
+# Rolling router sticky sessions with Wercker

 Since the Oracle acquisition of <a href="http://www.wercker.com/">Wercker</a> we have moved the
 <a href="https://gist.github.com/mikarinneoracle/5f1e513f2a856a3be86c31c3f0dcabe2#rolling-deployments">deployment process
 of the rolling router</a> from Travis CI to Wercker.

 The changes aren't big.
-The main difference is that whereas Travis CI uses the `Ubuntu` shell environment to build and deploy the desired application Wercker uses any Docker image, called as base `box`, as the base image and environment for the build and deploy process.
+The main difference is that whereas Travis CI uses the `Ubuntu` shell environment to build and deploy the desired application Wercker uses any Docker image, called as base `box`, as the base image and environment for the build and deploy process for a Wercker `application`.
 In Wercker this process is called as `workflow`.

+### Building the base box

-To support the utilities required by the original script like `curl`, `jq` and `recode` we've also chosen Ubuntu as the `box` for our application and it's workflow by Wercker.
+To support the utilities required by the original script like `curl`, `jq` and `recode` we've also chosen Ubuntu as the `box` for our Wercker application and it's workflow.

 The first thing to do is to build our sample Node.js application image on top of the Ubuntu image using
 <a href="https://github.com/mikarinneoracle/dockernode-app/blob/master/Dockerfile">this Dockerfile</a>.
 Here, we are using Wercker's source directory `/pipeline/source` as the `WORKDIR`.

 Once this image is built we can then use it as the box for the Wercker workflow.

+### Creating the workflow and pipelines

 Each Wercker workflow needs a `Wercker.yml` that defines the steps for it.
 In our sample Node.js application the <a href="https://github.com/oracle/docker-images/blob/master/ContainerCloud/images/rolling-router-sticky-sessions/wercker.yml">Wercker.yml file looks like this<a>.